eleyva23/sqlite_coding_challenge/INSIGHTS.md

  --3.
 Used code such as (SUM, COUNT, AVG) by manually re-running filtered queries to confirm accuracy of groupings and calculations.
  Ensured consistency by comparing results against expected rankings and totals for each task.
- --4. alsu used "run query" to ensure each step ran seamlessly
+ --4. also used "run query" to ensure each step ran seamlessly

 Task One- Top 5 Customers With Lifetime Spend